Category

 First, we mapped the distribution ratio of emotions (Valence: positive/negative) and brain activity (Arousal: active/inactive) every second during video viewing, using these two axes.

 The results showed that YouTube videos were watched with highly active and positive emotions.
-While the commercials we analyzed together were also of very high quality and elicited extremely positive reactions, the YouTube creator's video received an even more favorable response (as indicated by the higher percentage in the first quadrant during the four-quadrant analysis).
+While the commercials we analyzed were also of very high quality and elicited extremely positive reactions, the YouTube creator's video received an even more favorable response (as indicated by the higher percentage in the first quadrant during the four-quadrant analysis).

 動画を見ている間1秒ごとの感情の分布比率をマッピング動画を見ている間1秒ごとの感情の分布比率をマッピング_四象限